-The Canon EOS-1Ds Mark III and the Canon PowerShot G7 X Mark II are two digital cameras that were officially introduced, respectively, in August 2007 and February 2016.
+The Canon EOS-1Ds Mark III and the Canon PowerShot G7 X Mark II are two digital cameras that were announced, respectively, in August 2007 and February 2016.
 The 1Ds Mark III is a DSLR, while the G7X Mark II is a fixed lens compact.
 The cameras are based on a full frame (1Ds Mark III) and an one-inch (G7X Mark II) sensor.
-The 1Ds Mark III has a resolution of 21 megapixel, whereas the G7X Mark II provides 20 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 1Ds Mark III has a resolution of 21 megapixels, whereas the G7X Mark II provides 20 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G7 X Mark II is considerably smaller (73 percent) than the Canon 1Ds Mark III.
 It is worth mentioning in this context that the 1Ds Mark III is splash and dust resistant, while the G7X Mark II does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G7X Mark II has a lens built in, whereas the 1Ds Mark III is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 1Ds Mark III and their specifications in the Canon EF Lens Catalog.